 How Do You Know If You Have IBS-C (Irritable Bowel Syndrome with Constipation)?

-You may have constipation, or trouble with bowel movements, from time to time.
-Most people do.
-And, it usually goes away within a few days.
+You may have constipation or notice discomfort or difficulty with bowel movements from time to time.
+Most people do, and it usually goes away within a few days.
 What if it doesn’t go away?
-Is it irritable bowel syndrome with constipation, IBS-C?
+Is it irritable bowel syndrome with constipation (IBS-C)?